25 Project Management Tools to Boost Your Project Success

 For that reason, we’re going to highlight a number of task management tools which can be used for simple project management where there is no complex functionality required except the managing and monitoring of tasks.

 These are all very valid tools if your projects are of a personal nature.
-Maybe you want do some home improving, or want to work on another personal project, those task based project management tools are a perfect, simple fit.
+Maybe you want to do some home improving, or want to work on another personal project, those task-based project management tools are a perfect, simple fit.

 11. Google Keep – Save your thoughts, wherever you are

 Keep is a latecomer to the party, but it made up quite well for being late.
 Using the mobile app to create lists of tasks, which are synced across all of your devices, making this a perfect, simple project management tool for personal projects.

 12. Evernote – Capture what’s on your mind

 Evernote is the incumbent when it comes to task management.
 And you can see from the tagline, that’s it’s not a strictly project management tool.
 Yet, for simple projects where the primary reason you need a “tool” to make sure you don’t forget specific things you’ll need to do, Evernote is a great fit.

 13. Any.Do – To-Do list and Task Manager

 Again, this is another tool which revolves mainly around task management and task lists and focuses primarily on personal lists and types of projects.
 It’s a personal favourite of mine and has saved me from many a project caught mid-stream.